warpstreamlabs/bento/website/blog/2019-05-27-compiling-benthos-to-wasm.md

 GOOS=js GOARCH=wasm go build -o main.wasm
 ```

 I was pretty sure that this would be the end of the road for me.
-Benthos uses a
+Bento uses a
 vast swathe of dependencies for its various connectors and so I was sure that I
 would be immobilised with errors.
 However, to my surprise there were only three
 (formatted for brevity):